Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 Is the Mac Mini M4 good for video editing?

 Yes.
 The M4 chip's hardware media accelerators handle 4K ProRes editing natively.
 The M4 Pro adds dedicated ProRes encode/decode engines.
-Pair with the LG 27UQ850V-W for DCI-P3 accurate color grading or the Dell U2725QE for a full-Thunderbolt editing workflow at a fraction of Mac Pro pricing.
+Pair with the LG 27UQ850V-W for DCI-P3 accurate color grading or the Dell U2725QE for a Thunderbolt-based editing workflow at a fraction of Mac Pro pricing.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.